Urfa: City of Edessa

-Ancient Edessa's diverse religious background

 Ancient Edessa was an eclectic melting pot of different religious groups.
 Unlike Harran, where the cult of the moon god Sin predominated, the people of Edessa worshipped a whole pantheon of gods that can generally be identified with planets.
-The most important were Nabu and Bel.
-The cult of the sun and moon that was later known in Harran as the Sabians also had followers in Edessa.
-The fertility goddess Atargatis, whose cult was based at Manbij, was also worshipped in Edessa.
-Fish were an important symbol of Atargatis, and in ancient Edessa there was a fish pond filled with sacred carp dedicated to Atargatis – today's Balıklıgöl.
-Other gods worshipped in pagan Edessa included the Nabataean deity Dushara, the Mesopotamian goddess Ishtar, and also the moon god Sin.
-Another important cult at Edessa involved the veneration of a virgin mother and her child.

 In addition to polytheists, Edessa also had a prominent Jewish community.
 Many of Edessa's Jews were merchants, involved in long-distance trade between the Persian Gulf and the Mediterranean.
 By the end of the 2nd century, a small Christian community had appeared in Edessa.
-The city's cosmpolitan religious background meant that its people were open and accepting towards this new religion, which just added another element into the mix.
 Christianity also resonated with several religious themes already present in Edessa – besides the concept of a virgin mother and child, there was also the concept of a divine trinity and a hope for life after death.
-The people of Edessa were also familiar with monotheism, through exposure to Judaism, and Edessa's Jewish community was probably partly responsible for the rapid spread of Christianity in the city.
+Edessa's Jewish community was probably partly responsible for the rapid spread of Christianity in the city.
 Abgar the Great reportedly converted to Christianity around the turn of the 3rd century, which if true would make Edessa the first Christian polity in the world.

-Still more religions joined the mix during the 3rd century.
+More religions joined the mix during the 3rd century.
 One was the Bardaisanites, founded by the important philosopher Bardaisan who Abgar the Great was a patron of.
 Another was the Elkesaites, a syncretic religion that combined elements of Christianity, Judaism, and paganism.
-Its founder, Elkesai, claimed to be a reincarnation of Jesus, and the Elkesaite belief in reincarnation is possibly a sign of Buddhist influence.
-The prophet Mani was an Elkesaite before founding Manichaeism – another syncretic religion that "found ready ground in Edessa".
-There was already an active Manichaean community in Edessa during Mani's lifetime: there is a reference in the Cologne Mani Codex to a letter he wrote to his followers in Edessa.
+There was already an active Manichaean community in Edessa during Mani's lifetime; there is a reference in the Cologne Mani Codex to a letter he wrote to his followers in Edessa.
 Manichaeism's spread to Edessa was attributed to two of Mani's disciples named Addai and Thomas.
 Edessa's Manichaean community remained prominent until the 5th century.